-- A.6.3.5 Roving designation.
-Roving designation a roving ordinarily is designated by a roving yield (yards per pound) and a filament diameter code; i.e., "700G" plus the class. - A6.3.6 Sizing system.
-Sizing system a surface treatment or coating applied to the glass during the fiber forming operation to improve its ability to bond to a laminating resin.
+A.6.3.5 Roving designation.
+Roving designation - a roving ordinarily is designated by a roving yield (yards per pound) and a filament diameter code; i.e., "700G" plus the class.

+A6.3.6 Sizing system.
+Sizing system - a surface treatment or coating applied to the glass during the fiber forming operation to improve its ability to bond to a laminating resin.
 Different sizing systems may be necessary for use with different resins.
-The Class A or Class B, and general purpose high tensile strength Class A or Class B glass is a magnesia-alumina-silicate glass of higher tensile strength and melting point than "E" glass. - A.6.4 Construction.
+The Class A or Class B or Class C, and general purpose high tensile strength Class A or Class B or Class C glass is a magnesia-alumina-silicate glass of higher tensile strength and melting point than "E" glass.

+A.6.4 Construction.
 In the past, it was common practice to attenuate glass through bushings having 204 or 408 holes to produce strands containing those numbers of filaments and then to supply 1, 12, 15, 20, 30 and 60-end rovings made from those strands as described in A.6.3.
 Although many suppliers still are using this practice, others are attenuating fiber glass through bushings containing up to several thousand holes so that they can make a heavy roving containing only a single strand.
 Since the strands are not twisted, rovings made with the larger single strands are equivalent, for most purposes, to those made with the smaller multiple strands.
-Since existing drawings may specify rovings in accordance with the old multiple strand designation, a purchasing activity receiving a requisition for roving having a specific strand yield and end count should check with the purchaser to determine whether or not there may be considered for substitution. - A.6.5 Glass composition and properties.
+Since existing drawings may specify rovings in accordance with the old multiple strand designation, a purchasing activity receiving a requisition for roving having a specific strand yield and end count should check with the purchaser to determine whether or not there may be considered for substitution.

+A.6.5 Glass composition and properties.
 To insure that the final laminate does not vary from what was tested, any new glass material should not be acceptable unless approved by the procuring activity.
 Approval requires that each class of new or modified glass must be tested by an independent facility and pass all the required tests specified by the Procuring Activity.
 These tests should include but not be limited to the following; environmental, mechanical, and ballistic requirements.
 Subsequently, when the new or modified glass is approved by a Procuring Activity (Buyer), a new or modified classification will be added to Appendix A of this specification with corresponding requirements, such as, chemical composition and the property requirements listed in Table A-III.
-Finally when enough ballistic data has been collected and analyzed, a V{50} requirement will be determined.
-Alternative glass chemistries that demonstrate acceptable performance for all the required properties should be encouraged, such as, the new Class B material of this specification.
-Prior to this revision, the procuring activity realized that a new glass fiber was available.
-Therefore, laminates were made utilizing this new fiber and a trial and error type program was initiated to develop its' properties.
-Testing continued and subsequently the company did demonstrate that the new or modified glass does not cause any problems.
-The procuring activity notified Army-MR Standardization Office (see contact information on first page of this specification) of the variations and once received, changes to this specification were made by adding an additional class of fiber, namely, Class B.
+Finally when enough ballistic data has been collected and analyzed, a V50 requirement will be determined.
+Alternative glass chemistries that demonstrate acceptable performance for all the required properties should be encouraged, such as, the new Class B and Class C material of this specification.
+Prior to this revision and amendment, the procuring activity realized that new glass fibers were available.
+Therefore, laminates were made utilizing these new fibers and a trial and error type program was initiated to develop its' properties.
+Testing continued and subsequently the company did demonstrate that the new or modified glasses did not cause any problems.
+The procuring activity notified Army-MR Standardization Office (see contact information on first page of this specification) of the variations and once received, changes to this specification were made by adding the additional classes of fiber, namely, Class B during Revision B and Class C during Amendment 1.